Artilleryjoe/Cybersecurity-portfolio/CYB:515-Network-Security/Lab1-using-Etherdetect/README.md

 ## Objective
 This lab demonstrates how to use EtherDetect to capture and analyze network packets in a Windows environment.
 The goal is to observe how network protocols transmit data and how sensitive information may be exposed over unsecured connections.

-**Note:** This lab was conducted on a private, isolated test network.
-No real user traffic was monitored.

 ## Tools Used
 - EtherDetect Packet Sniffer (Windows)
 - Windows 10 virtual machine